GROW Amazon Adventures: River Dolphin Diary

-The GROW Colombia project led by Federica Di Palma, Director of Science at Earlham Institute, has several goals - one of which is to foster a sustainable bioeconomy in Colombia.
+The GROW Colombia project has several goals - one of which is to foster a sustainable bioeconomy in Colombia.
 As such, involvement in this skill sharing trip to Leticia and Puerto Nariño in Colombia was a starting point toward a wider UK-Colombia collaboration on evaluating and further developing sustainable tourism, as well as expanding research into biodiversity conservation in the region.

 The four day expedition saw Jaime travel the Amazon alongside important partners, including Fundacion Omacha, WWF Colombia and British Ambassador Dr. Peter Tibber, who tackled a swathe of topics while ingratiating themselves with the Colombian rainforest landscapes, organisations and people.

 On day one of the expedition, the team loaded up the boats and set off down the Amazon River ahead of a jam-packed few days of workshops, nature walks and meetings with indigenous communities and organisations.

 The evening of the first day was a great opportunity to see some of Colombia’s staggeringly beautiful and diverse rainforest wildlife, one of the prime draws for people seeking out ecotourism destinations.
 The night walk turned out a whole range of fascinating creatures, from colourful poison dart frogs to marauding giant harvestmen and terrifying tarantulas.

 Day two began with a spot of birdwatching along the Amazon river, before the first cultural exchange with the Mocagua community of the Calanoa reserve, where the Calanoa Foundation aims to preserve the cultural and biological diversity of the region.